benlue/coServ/README.md

 + Support a very powerful CSS preprocessor called JASS.

 ## The Design Console
-Since the 0.9.9 release, a web interface called "design console" was added to the release bundle.
+Starting from the 0.9.9 release, a web interface called "design console" was added to the release bundle.
 The design console can help developers to easily manage or design websites.
-If you are new to coServ, you'll find this tool is very helpful to get you jump-started.
+If you are new to coServ, you'll find this tool very helpful to get you started.

-To play with the design console, simply start the coServ console (node coServ) and point your browser to "localhost:8080".
+To play with the design console, simply start coServ (node coServ) and point your browser to "localhost:8080".
 That should do it.

 ## Documentation